DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ### Debit Authentication

-The Debit Card by standard requires the carrier to be directed to the Banking environment, where the password and data reported by the store will be evaluated.
+Debit Card by standard requires the carrier to be directed to the Banking environment, where the password and data reported by the store will be evaluated.
 There is the option of not authenticating debit transactions, but it is necessary for the card issuing bank to allow such transaction.
 This isn't a permission granted by Cielo, the seller must activate the bank and request permission

 In debit card transactions without authentication, there is a limitation of banks: